A simple model of trees for unicellular maps: The main bijection

-Indeed take an element in $\cCgc(n)$, write the signed cycle containing the marked element $i$ as a signed sequence beginning by $i$ and apply Lemma~\ref{lem:iso_signed} to this signed sequence: this produces a collection of $(2k+1)\geq 3$ signed cycles of odd length, which we take as the marked cycles.
+We now claim that $\cCgc(n)\simeq\sum_{k=1}^g\cC_{g-k}^{(2k+1)}(n)$.
+Indeed starting from $\gamma\in\cCgc(n)$, write the signed cycle containing the marked element $i$ of $\gamma$ as a signed sequence beginning with $i$ and apply Lemma~\ref{lem:iso_signed} to this signed sequence: this produces a collection of $(2k+1)\geq 3$ signed cycles of odd length, which we take as the marked cycles.